multiscale/muscle3/docs/source/technical_design.rst

 and parameters are available to the submodels, and in case of dynamic use of compute resources, that the correct set of submodels is running when needed.
-Thus, the coupling library provides coordination and communication in addition the computing done by the submodels.
+Thus, the coupling library provides coordination and communication in addition to the computing done by the submodels.

 MUSCLE 3 is the third major version of the Multiscale Coupling Library and Environment.
 MUSCLE is grounded in a solid theoretical basis provided by the